ropensci/pathviewr/README.md

 Several functions to clean and wrangle data are available, and we have a suggested pipeline for how these steps should be handled.
 For this example, we will use one of two “all-in-one” functions: `clean_viewr()`.
-[See the Data Import and Cleaning vignette](https://vbaliga.github.io/pathviewR/articles/data-import-cleaning.html) for the full pipeline and the other “all-in-one” function.
+[See the Basics of data import and cleaning vignette](https://vbaliga.github.io/pathviewR/articles/data-import-cleaning.html) for the full pipeline and the other “all-in-one” function.